quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 services = <guestbook_service_url>
 ```

 To confirm your service has been updated to the desired scale, you can run the following layer0 command.
-Note desired scale for the guestbook service should be eventually be 3/3.
+Note that the desired scale for the guestbook service should be eventually be 3/3.

 `l0 service get guestbook1_guestbook_svc`